boxbeam/RedLib/README.md

 	}
 }
 ```
 Pretty simple.
-Running `/base child` will call the child command.
+Running `/base child` will call the child command's method hook.
+The method hook for the base command will not be called even if it is defined.
+You can nest child commands in child commands, as deep as you want.

 Since this is getting a bit long, for more info on the command manager, check out [this](https://github.com/Redempt/RedLib/blob/master/src/example/ExampleListener.java) and [this](https://github.com/Redempt/RedLib/blob/master/src/example/examplecmd.txt).